 What I Learned

-1. The most important thing I learned is about the launch of my Ebook.
-In a nutshell – automation is AWESOME!
+- The most important thing I learned is about the launch of my ebook.
+In a nutshell—automation is AWESOME!
 I’ve set it up in a way that I am never needed in order to process and deliver a sale.
 I can be asleep or at the gym, and the book is still selling.
-I will teach you how this process works in future posts, but let me tell you – it’s the ultimate in passive income strategies.
+I will teach you how this process works in future posts, but let me tell you—it’s the ultimate in passive income strategies.

-2. Another tidbit is about my newsletter subscription on my other blog.
+- Another tidbit is about my newsletter subscription on my other blog.
 I already have 125 subscribers in only half a month.
 If I started this back in January when the blog was first launched, I’m sure I’d have over a couple thousand subscribers.
-I would have been able to announce my Ebook launch to those people, and that would have increased my sales.
+I would have been able to announce my ebook launch to those people, and that would have increased my sales.
 Big mistake on my part.
-Get a newsletter service now.
+I recommend ConvertKit.
+[Full Disclosure: I am a compensated advisor and affiliate for ConvertKit.]

 For my new project, I hired a person on Elance to design the website and graphics for me, and I’m really pleased with the results.
 Even though I paid for the service, I actually saved money by saving time (because time = money).
 And, I was able to work on other things while my Elance dude was working on my new project.
 In conclusion: Don’t be afraid to spend money for your business.
 Just be smart about it.